-The thing is, integration is a difficult, long and costly process, especially when we talk about multiple integrations.
+The thing is, integration is a difficult, long, and costly process, especially when we talk about multiple integrations.
 Finding a qualified and experienced developer is not easy, his work on 1 integration costs a few thousands of dollars and endures a few weeks.
 Due to the fact that every integration is unique, each next connection will take no less time and resources than previous ones.
-What is more, after the integration module is ready, it needs an ongoing maintenance and upgrading.
+What is more, after the integration module is ready, it needs ongoing maintenance and upgrading.

 How to avoid integration difficulties?